 - Verified this account

 Dr Paul Williams DM FRCP FRCPath has been Consultant Clinical Immunologist in Cardiff since 1995.
 He qualified in Medicine at Oxford University Clinical Medical School in 1979 and trained in General and Thoracic Medicine at Birmingham and Cardiff, clinical and laboratory research in immunodeficiency and HIV biology at Edinburgh and the Walter Reed Army Institute of Research, Washington DC before further higher training in Clinical Immunology in Birmingham.
 His current duties include the provision of specialised clinical and laboratory diagnostic Immunology & Allergy services in Wales, and delivering the teaching of Clinical Immunology to Medical Students at the University Hospital of Wales.
-He chairs the Association of Clinical Pathologists Immunology Committee and is a member of Royal College of Pathologists Immunology Standing Advisory Committee, and the Joint Royal College of Physicians and Royal College of Pathologists Committee on Immunology and Allergy.
+He has chaired the Association of Clinical Pathologists Immunology Committee, is a member of the Joint Royal Colleges Postgraduate Training Board Immunology Standing Advisory Committee, and formerly the Joint Royal College of Physicians and Royal College of Pathologists Committee on Immunology and Allergy.

 Areas of interest

 Rhinitis; Hay fever; Food Allergy; Urticaria ('hives'); Angioedema (swellings); Anaphylaxis